 10 Cancer Symptoms Women Shouldn't Ignore

-You don't need to panic, but you shouldn't assume these signs are "nothing," either.
-Plus three ways to minimize your risk.
+You don't need to panic, but you shouldn't assume these signs are 'nothing,' either.
+Plus three ways to lower your risk.

-Today, two years after being diagnosed and treated, Engstrom is in remission, despite having what turned out to be a very fast-growing cancer -- and, more important, despite recent screenings that revealed nothing amiss.
+Today, years after being diagnosed and treated, Engstrom is in remission, despite having what turned out to be a very fast-growing cancer.
+She still gets screening tests, too.
 For her, picking up the phone right away was the best thing she could do for her health -- and her life.

 Know thyself.
 Make a family health tree.
-"Know your family history," says cancer researcher Beth Y. Karlan, MD.
-"Know what you're at risk for," so you can focus on screenings and preventions.
-Moreover, you're just as likely to inherit your risk of breast and ovarian cancer from your father's side of the family as from your mom's, she adds.
+"Know your family history," Karlan says.
+"Know what you're at risk for," so you can focus on screening tests and prevention.
+Also, you're just as likely to inherit your risk of breast and ovarian cancer from your father's side of the family as from your mom's, she says.

 Check your BMI.
-Make it a habit to know your body mass index, and keep it under 25 -- the dividing line for being overweight, says Karlan.
+Make it a habit to know your body mass index, and keep it under 25 -- the dividing line for being overweight, Karlan says.
 Regular exercise can lower blood estrogen levels, which helps cut your risk of breast cancer.

-Schedule screenings.
-"Make sure you get a colonoscopy if you're 50 or older," says obstetrics and gynecology professor Carolyn Runowicz, MD.
-And schedule regular Pap smears (starting three years after first intercourse or no later than age 21) as well as mammograms after 40, according to the American Cancer Society.
+Schedule screening tests.
+"Make sure you get a colonoscopy if you're 50 or older," Runowicz says.
+And schedule regular Pap smears (starting 3 years after first intercourse or no later than age 21) as well as mammograms after 40, according to the American Cancer Society.